 Sometimes these rewards are huge, such as with the Capital One Venture Rewards Credit Card.
 Currently, this card is offering a one-time bonus of 60,000 miles once you spend $3,000 on purchases within three months from account opening.
 If you plan ahead and open this card before your wedding, reaching $3,000 in spend shouldn't be too tough.
 Those 60,000 miles are worth $600 in travel which could help make some couples' honeymoon dreams a reality.
 On an ongoing basis this card earns two miles on every purchase you make, so you'll continue to rack up miles each time you swipe your card.

 Another great option to consider is the Chase Sapphire Preferred® Card.
-New cardholders can earn 100,000 points once spending $4,000 in the first three months of opening an account, which is worth as much as $1,250 when redeemed for travel through Chase Ultimate Rewards.
-Cardholders also earn two points on every dollar spent on travel and dining.
+New cardholders can earn 60,000 points once spending $4,000 in the first three months of opening an account, which is worth as much as $750 when redeemed for travel through Chase Ultimate Rewards.
+Cardholders also earn 5X total points on all travel purchased through the Chase Ultimate Rewards® portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.

 If you are planning to get married at a specific hotel or are staying at one on your honeymoon, a hotel credit card could also be a smart way to offset some of your expenses.

-For example, if you are a Marriott Bonvoy Boundless™ Credit Card cardholder, you could earn some major bonus points and rewards just for handling wedding expenses with your card.
-New cardholders can earn three free nights (up to 50,000 points each) once spending $3,000 in the first three months from account opening.
-That spend threshold could easily be met with event or room deposits and you'll automatically have free night stays.
+For example, if you are a Marriott Bonvoy Boundless® Credit Card cardholder, you could earn some major bonus points and rewards just for handling wedding expenses with your card.
+For a limited time, new cardholders can earn 125,000 bonus points and a Free Award Night (valued at up to 50,000 points) when you spend $5,000 in the first three months.
 Additionally, this card offers up to 17 points for every dollar spent at participating Marriott Bonvoy properties and two points for every dollar spent on everything else.
-So say you book a banquet hall at an eligible property that costs $3,000 – you stand to earn as many as 51,000 points on that purchase alone, and qualify for the welcome bonus if you're a new cardholder.
+So say you book a banquet hall at an eligible property that costs $3,000 – you stand to earn as many as 51,000 points on that purchase alone, and make a serious dent in spending enough to qualify for the welcome bonus if you're a new cardholder.
 That's some great perks just for booking your wedding at a participating Marriott Bonvoy property!
 Even if you're not getting married at a Bonvoy property, there's a good chance you might stay in one on your honeymoon, considering the fact that there are over 30 hotel brands all across the world that fall under the Bonvoy umbrella (The Ritz-Cartlon, St. Regis, JW Marriott, Sheraton, Westin, Four Points, and Aloft Hotels, just to name a few).
 There's a lot of point-earning potential with this card when it comes to your wedding - and beyond, thanks to two points earned on all "other" purchases.

 Cardholders can also earn a free night award every year after the account's anniversary (up to 35,000 point value), which could be a great perk to put towards the wedding night, if you have the card far enough in advance, or perhaps towards an anniversary trip later down the line.